How to Eat Fried Worms (film): Production

 The film began development in 1996 after film rights were acquired by Imagine Entertainment.
 John August was hired to write the screenplay in his first paid screenwriting job and Thomas Schlamme was attached to direct.
 They went through four different drafts but neither August nor Schlamme had really connected with each other.
 Eventually, Bob Dolman was brought on for rewrites.
 Universal Pictures put the film in turnaround, and Nickelodeon Movies bought the film from them.
 Schlamme was later replaced with Joe Nussbaum.
-Eventually, Nickelodeon dropped the film and it remained in development hell until Walden Media came in to finance and produce the film.
+Eventually, Nickelodeon Movies dropped the film and it remained in development hell until Walden Media came in to finance and produce the film.
 New Line Cinema entered as distributor and Dolman decided to direct his own script.
 Shooting began in July 2005.

 August chose not to acquire a screenwriting credit via WGA rules, as very little of his initial screenplay remained in the finalized product.

 Differences from the book

 Though the film and the book share the concept about a bet between boys to eat earthworms, the nature of the situation differs significantly.
 In the book, the characters consist of four boys who are friends hanging around during the summertime.
 Billy has to eat fifteen worms in fifteen days, and the terms of the bet are fifty dollars, which he intends to use to buy a dirt bike.

 Many of the film's subplots, that he is new in school, that Joe is a bully, that Billy has a weak stomach, and that Joe threatens him with a Death Ring, do not appear in the book.
 Unlike in the film, his parents eventually find out about the bet, which he ultimately wins instead of tying.
 All the worms he eats in the book are nightcrawlers, and Erika, the girl who helps him in the film, is not introduced until the book's sequel, How to Fight a Girl.